Multiply robust estimation for causal survival analysis with treatment noncompliance: Sensitivity analysis for the principal ignorability assumption

-We further consider an opposite scenario by restricting the extremum parameters within $\xi_1>0$ and $\xi_0<0$ such that the always low-dose takers are the healthiest and the always high-dose takers are the unhealthiest due to unmeasured factors.
-Intuitively, this scenario would occur if patients with more comorbidity consider the high-dose medication as the last resort and there are no better alternative medications.
-Under this \emph{last-resort} scenario, the estimated PSCEs at four values of $(\xi_1,\xi_0)$ within the region $(0,\log(1.1)]\times [\log(0.9),0)$ are summarized in Web Figure 2.
-We observe that $\widehat\Delta_{c}^{mr}(u)$ and $\widehat\Delta_{n}^{mr}(u)$ are generally robust to this specific type of violation of principal ignorability.
-The effect estimates $\widehat\Delta_{c}^{mr}(u)$ and $\widehat\Delta_{n}^{mr}(u)$ become even stronger as we vary the sensitivity parameters and their 95\% confidence bands often exclude zero.
-However, $\widehat\Delta_{a}^{mr}(u)$ attenuates toward the null when $\xi_1$ and $\xi_0$ deviates from 0, and the associated 95\% confidence bands straddle the null.
+We further consider an opposite scenario by restricting $\xi_1>0$ and $\xi_0<0$ such that the always low-dose takers are the healthiest and the always high-dose takers are the unhealthiest due to unmeasured factors.
+Intuitively, this scenario could arise if patients are more concerned about cardiovascular events and, as a result, are willing to tolerate aspirin's side effects because they believe it will help prevent cardiovascular events.
+Under this \emph{high-tolerance} scenario, the estimated PSCEs at four values of $\{\xi_1,\xi_0\}$ within the region $(0,\log(1.1)]\times [\log(0.9),0)$ are summarized in Web Figure 5.
+We observe that the PSCE estimates among all three principal strata are sensitivity to this specific type of violation of principal ignorability.
+Specifically, $\widehat\Delta_{n}^{\text{mr-pi}}(u)$ for all pre-specified time points attenuate toward the null when $\xi_0=\log(0.95)$ and can move to the opposite direction when $\xi_0=\log(0.9)$.
+Moreover, $\widehat\Delta_{c}^{\text{mr-pi}}(u)$ (and $\widehat\Delta_{a}^{\text{mr-pi}}(u)$) tends to move from zero to positive (and negative) values when $\xi_1>0$ and $\xi_0<0$.}